huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 ## Connection Establishment

-DNS/QUIC connections are established as described in [@!I-D.ietf-quic-transport].
-During connection establishment, DNS/QUIC support is indicated by selecting the ALPN token "dq" in the crypto handshake.
+DNS/QUIC connections are established as described in
+{{!I-D.ietf-quic-transport}}.
+During connection establishment, DNS/QUIC
+support is indicated by selecting the ALPN token "dq" in the crypto handshake.